-2 Commonwealth Rule of Criminal Procedure 32(d) provides:
+1 Commonwealth Rule of Criminal Procedure 32(d) provides:

-[[]a] motion to withdraw a plea of guilty or nolo contendere may be made only before sentence is imposed or imposition of sentence is suspended; but to correct manifest injustice the court after sentence may set aside the judgment of conviction and permit the defendant to withdraw his/her plea.
+A motion to withdraw a plea of guilty or nolo contendere may be made only before sentence is imposed or imposition of sentence is suspended; but to correct manifest injustice the court after sentence may set aside the judgment of conviction and permit the defendant to withdraw his/her plea.

-3 See United States v.
+2 See United States v.
 Amador-Leal, 276 F.3d 511, 517 (9th Cir.
 2002) (holding that the general rule remains that there is no Rule 11 or Due Process requirement for defendants to be informed of immigration consequences because immigration consequences are collateral).
 The collateral consequence rule is addressed infra p.4.

-4 In this case, the court accepted Defendant's plea and imposed the sentence the parties agreed to, after finding that: 1) Defendant's decision to plead guilty to Promoting Prostitution in the Second Degree was freely, voluntarily and intelligently made; 2) she had the advice of competent counsel with whom she stated she was satisfied; 3) she understood the consequences of her plea; and 4) there was a factual basis for the plea.
-The Court, therefore, finds that Defendant voluntarily, knowingly, and intelligently entered into a guilty plea agreement with the Government.
+3 In this case, the court accepted Defendant's plea and imposed the sentence the parties agreed to, after finding that: 1) Defendant's decision to plead guilty to Promoting Prostitution in the Second Degree was freely, voluntarily and intelligently made; 2) she had the advice of competent counsel with whom she stated she was satisfied; 3) she understood the consequences of her plea; and 4) there was a factual basis for the plea.
+The Court, therefore, finds that

-consequences of her guilty plea.
-Id. at 2-6.
-In support of this proposition, Defendant asserts that deportation in the CNMI is a direct, rather than collateral consequence of a guilty plea.
+The only remaining issue that warrants attention is Defendant's contention that the court failed to inform her of the deportation consequences of the guilty plea pursuant to Commonwealth Rule of Criminal Procedure 11(c)(1).
+Id. at 5-7.
+In support of this proposition, Defendant asserts that deportation in the CNMI is a direct, rather than collateral, consequence of a guilty plea.
 Therefore, the court was required to inform Defendant of the deportation consequence.
 Id.

 Defendant concedes that deportation in the federal system is collateral.
 However, in the CNMI, deportation is handled by the Office of the Attorney General and heard by the Superior Court, the same parties who handled Defendant's criminal case.
-Id. at 3-4.
-The Government asserts that deportation in the CNMI is collateral to a criminal sentence because a deportation is imposed, not by the sentencing judge, but by a Commonwealth judge in a different proceeding, brought about by the filing of a separate civil action.
-Specifically, a proceeding that is wholly separate from the criminal action resulting in the guilty plea.
+Id.
+The Government asserts that deportation in the CNMI is collateral to a criminal sentence because a deportation order is imposed not by the sentencing judge, but by a Commonwealth judge in a different proceeding, brought about by the filing of a separate civil action, specifically, a proceeding that is wholly separate from the criminal action resulting in the guilty plea.
 See Government's Opp'n to Withdrawal of Guilty Plea at 3-6.

 Commonwealth Rule of Criminal Procedure 11(c)(1) obligates a court, before accepting a guilty plea, to inform a defendant of "the nature of the charge to which the plea is offered, the mandatory minimum penalty provided by law, if any, and the maximum possible penalty provided by law."
 Com.
 R. Crim.
 P. 11(c)(1).
-A guilty plea is an admission that defendants committed the crime charged against him.
+A guilty plea is an admission that defendant committed the crime charged against him.
 Commonwealth v.
 Camacho, Crim.
 No. 88-0136 (N.M.I.
 Super.
 Ct.
 March 15, 1993) (Opinion and Order at 6) (citing United States v.
 Broce, 488 U.S. 563, 570, 109 S. Ct.
 757, 762-63, 102 L. Ed.
 2d 927, 936 (1989)).
 Guilty pleas must be knowing and voluntary.
 United States v.
 Amador-Leal, 276 F.3d 511, 514 (9th Cir.
 2002).
-A plea is voluntary only if it is entered by one fully aware of the direct consequences of his guilty plea.
+A plea is voluntary only if it is entered by one fully aware of the direct consequences of her guilty plea.
 Id. at 514 (citing Torrey v.
 Estelle, 842 F.2d 234, 235 (9th Cir.
 1988)).
 In accepting a defendant's guilty plea, a trial court must advise the defendant of the direct consequences of the plea.
 Id.